Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/train-ceq-app.en.md

 weight = 5
 +++

-The **train-ceq-app** is an application based on Apache Camel, a Java library for implementing application integrations using Enterprise Integration Patterns (EIP).
+**train-ceq-app** is an application based on Apache Camel, a Java library for implementing application integrations using Enterprise Integration Patterns (EIP).
 This application is mainly composed of Camel routes defined in the **PostProcessingRoute.xml** file.
 These routes define how messages are consumed, transformed and forwarded to other services or destinations.

 The **postproscessing-route** performs the following operations: